nextcloud/appstore/docs/restapi.rst

     Translated fields are stored inside a translations object.
 They can have any size, depending on if there is a translation.
 If a required language is not found, you should fall back to English.

 versionSpec
     Required versions (minimum and maximum versions) are transformed to semantic version specs.
-If a field is empty, this means that there is no version requirement.
-The following permutions can occur:
+If a field is a *, this means that there is no version requirement.
+The following permutations can occur:

      * **All versions**: *
      * **Maximum version only**: <8.1.2